michael-sumner/go-make-things/content/articles/2021/2021-03-24-adding-elements-to-the-beginning-of-a-group-with-vanilla-js.md

 Let's dig in.

-## The `ParentNode.append()` method
+## The `ParentNode.prepend()` method

-The `ParentNode.append()` method lets you insert one or more elements or strings at the beginning of a set elements inside a shared parent.
+The `ParentNode.prepend()` method lets you insert one or more elements or strings at the beginning of a set elements inside a shared parent.
 Call the `ParentNode.prepend()` method on the target node, and pass in one or more new elements or strings as arguments.

 For example, let’s say you had a collection of list items, like this.